 21. Backyard obstacle course

-If you have three-year-old boys who are always on the go, this backyard obstacle set-up would excite them.
+The backyard obstacle course is one of the most engaging outdoor games for toddlers.
+If you have three-year-old boys who are always on the go, they would surely love it.
 As it involves physical activity like running and jumping, it helps develop muscles, improves endurance, and aids in developing gross motor skills.

 You will need